 Our team of cooks prepare home cooked meals for women attending drop-in sessions.
-You would need to be confident cooking a two course meal for 20+ women and available for at least one session each month for at least a year.
+Volunteers need to be confident cooking a two course meal for 20+ women and available for at least one session each month for at least a year.
 Cooking sessions are 10.30am to 1.00pm on Mondays, Tuesdays, Wednesday and Fridays.
 We welcome both women and men for this role.
-You would need to be aged 18 or above and willing to complete an online Food Hygiene qualification.
+Volunteers need to be aged 18 or above and willing to complete an online Food Hygiene qualification.

-Volunteers with office, IT, administrative and organisational skills can join our fun and friendly team and use their skills to make a difference to some of the most vulnerable women in our city.
-You could be answering the phone, dealing with email enquiries, updating our database, supporting a specific service or piece or work and providing general administrative support where it is most needed.
+Volunteers with office, IT, administrative and organisational skills assist our fun and friendly team and use their skills to make a difference to some of the most vulnerable women in our city.
+Jobs could include answering the phone, dealing with email enquiries, updating our database, supporting a specific service or piece or work and providing general administrative support where it is most needed.

 One25’s outreach service is often how women first make contact with us, meeting us on our fully equipped outreach van.
 Three volunteers go out on the van at night and meet women’s basic needs by providing nutritious food, First Aid, warm clothing, condoms, safety alarms etc. They provide the chance to talk and get advice in a safe space and encourage women to get more in-depth help by visiting our drop-in or seeing a caseworker.
-You can be a van volunteer or a van driver volunteer.
-You would need to be available for at least one shift each month for at least a year.
+Volunteers need to be available for at least one shift each month for at least a year.
 Shifts are 8.45pm to midnight on Monday to Thursday nights and 8.45pm to 1.30am on Friday nights.
-This role front-line role is open to women only, aged 25 years or above.
+This role front-line role is for women only, aged 20 years or above.

 Before attending an information evening, please read our Volunteer Policy, Christian Ethos paper and Equality and Diversity Policy below.

-If you have questions not answered there, please email firstname.lastname@example.org.
+If you have questions not answered here, please email email@example.com.